-- The largest swinging bell is called the “World Peace Bell”, its 12 foot high and 66,000 pounds in weight and made out of “bell bronze”.
+- The largest swinging bell is called the “World Peace Bell”.
+It’s 12 feet high and 66,000 pounds, and made out of “bell bronze”.

-- In the 17th century brass became the preferred material used for mechanical clocks because its easily worked and corrosion resistant, prior to the 17th century iron was the preferred material used.
+- In the 17th century, brass became the preferred material for mechanical clocks because it worked efficiently and was corrosion-resistant.
+Before the 17th century, iron was the preferred material used.

-- Copper and its alloys are widely used for coffins, plaques, vaults and cremation urns, because of its non corrosive and durable properties.
+- Copper and its alloys are widely used for coffins, plaques, vaults and cremation urns because of their non-corrosive and durable properties.

-- Vessels to distil liquor and brew beer are made from copper, it helps keep the distillate sweet by removing unpleasant tasting sulfur based compounds from the alcohol.
+- Vessels to distil liquor and brew beer are made from copper, which helps keep the distillate sweet by removing unpleasant-tasting sulfur-based compounds from the alcohol.